Meghan Markle's Bond With Prince Harry, Prince William and Kate Middleton Is Togetherness at Its Finest

 For Meghan Markle, working alongside Prince Harry and her future in-laws is "togetherness at its finest."

-The former Suits star weighed in on joining the royal family business on Wednesday during her first official engagement with her fiancé, Prince William and Kate Middleton.
+The former Suits star weighed in on joining the royal family business on Wednesday during an official appearance with her fiancé, Prince William and Kate Middleton.

 "Oh, yes!"
 William said, spurring laughter from the audience.